 Other organic fertilizers

 The sandy coastal soil must be supplied with guano and blood meal for good results.
-Generally, bone meal is very rich in Ca & P. Hardwood ash is a good source of K. Generally bone meal must be applied only once.
+Generally, bone meal is very rich in Ca & P. Hardwood ash is a good source of K. Generally, the bone meal must be applied only once.

 The bulbs must be planted as soon as the land is plowed.
-Increase in K percentage will increase the size of bulbs.
+An increase in K percentage will increase the size of bulbs.
 Organic fertilizers can be fed at an interval of 2-3 weeks.
-50 days after planting the N supply must be decreased.
-We can apply the organic fertilizers even by dissolving in water.
+50 days after planting, the N supply must be decreased.
+We can apply the organic fertilizers even by dissolving them in water.

-Weeding involves removing the scapes of garlic which is the stem of the garlic.
-Because it would expense the energy of the plant in the growth of the stem thereby reducing the bulb size.
+Weeding involves removing the scapes of garlic, which is the stem of the garlic.
+Because it would expense the energy of the plant in the growth of the stem, thereby reducing the bulb size.
 Therefore it must be cut off at regular intervals.
-Other than this weeding must be done once in a month.
+Other than this, weeding must be done once a month.
 Nonchemical methods are the most recommended.

 Pests of garlic and their control methods

-Leaf miner, the so-called Liriomyza huidobrensis lay eggs and produce small hatchlings.
-It would give rise to tiny off-white larva.
+Leaf miner, the so-called Liriomyza huidobrensis, lays eggs and produces small hatchlings.
+It would give rise to a tiny off-white larva.
 It causes visible damage like changing the color of the bulb.
 To safeguard the plant, use the floating row covers.
 These prevent the fly stage of the pest from attacking the plant.
 Azadirachtin present in neem oil also has controlling properties against the pest.

-Thrips are another type of pests causing many damages to garlic.
+Thrips are another type of pests causing much damages to garlic.
 They suck the sap and slow down the growth of the bulb.
 The bulbs may wilt and die.
-To prevent them 1-3 % of neem oil can be applied.
+To prevent them, 1-3 % of neem oil can be applied.
 In the morning, the beetles can be killed manually.
 10% of Neem seed juice can also be applied.
-To 10 liters of water 30 ml of Nilgiri oil, 300 ml of Daskavya can be added and sprayed which is the best organic way to prevent thrips.
+To 10 liters of water, 30 ml of Nilgiri oil, 300 ml of Daskavya can be added and sprayed, which is the best organic way to prevent thrips.

 Harvesting the crop is usually done after 4-5 months after planting.
 The harvest-ready crops bend a turn yellow or brown.
 It usually is done manually.
 The yield may be 10- 20 tonnes /hectare.